 Khorvat Ammudim ("ruin of the pillars") is situated along the path of a major ancient road that crossed the Netufa valley.
 Its ruins are located close to the modern highway #65, known to many drivers who pass this point.
 A lone pillar stands in the center of the ruins, which once belonged to a 2nd/3rd century AD synagogue.

-Khorvat (Khirbet) Ammudim is located on an ancient trade road from Hannathon and Sepphoris towards Tiberias and sea of Galilee.
+Khorvat (Khirbet) Ammudim is located on the pass of an ancient trade road from Hannathon and Sepphoris towards Tiberias and Sea of Galilee.
+The site is located on a low ridge between the valley and the Arbel creek.
+The caravans that passed this ridge required water, food and lodging, which was supplied by this village.
 Jesus must have passed this site on his frequent travels between his home town, Nazareth, and his base of activities in Capernaum.

 It is not clear what was the name of the ancient village.
 According to some scholars it was Kefar Uziel.